Read Mencius with voice, context, and method in the same frame.

 Mencius

 Perhaps.
-Yet even a limited view can remain powerful if it makes human nature as morally sprouting: compassion, shame, respect, and discernment can grow into virtue when cultivated harder to ignore.
+Yet even a limited view can remain powerful if it keeps human nature as morally sprouting: compassion, shame, respect, and discernment can grow into virtue when cultivated harder to ignore than it was before.

 Critic